gianpaj/pomodoro/README.md

     node app.js

-(optiona) Install `nodemon` to automatically restart the node app when a file is updated
+(optional) Install `nodemon` to automatically restart the node app when a file is updated

     npm install nodemon --global